 The emotional scars, too, have largely faded with time.
 In the years following the tornado, both adults and children became frightened at the first rumble of thunder or gust of wind.
 The community grieved for the loss of Audrey’s beautiful singing, of Joan’s inspiring leadership, of Larry’s presence in the community and his passion for classic cars.
 The school, its teachers and its children mourned the loss of brothers John and Michael Ruiz, twins Paul and John Igo, Audrey Igo and all fourteen of the children whose lives were unfairly taken too soon.
 Some of those who remained moved away to escape the pain they would forever associate with Jarrell.
 Others simply couldn’t afford to pick up the pieces and rebuild.

-Below is a collection of additional photographs which couldn’t be fit into the article.
-I’ll also be adding a list of sources used for the article and other resources useful for further study.
+Below is a gallery of additional photographs which couldn’t be fit into the article.